Deepfake technology, an application of AI, can help candidates cheat in online English exams

 According to The PIE News , online English test providers do not share a common system for monitoring and security.
 On the other hand, many companies only developed online tests to quickly cope with the pandemic situation, or to meet the growing trend of online learning and testing.

-Earlier this year, several British universities expressed concern when many international students submitted their PTE Academic Online test results at home (PTE Academic Online) with high scores, even reaching the maximum score.
-In response, Pearson Education, the test organizer, had to withdraw or cancel the results of some candidates in August due to suspicions of cheating.
+Earlier this year, several British universities expressed concern when many international students submitted their PTE Academic Online test results at home with high scores, even reaching the maximum score.
+In response, Pearson, the education group that organizes the test, had to withdraw or cancel the results of some candidates in August due to suspicion of cheating.

 Edinburgh University's announcement to ban PTE Academic Online certificates in August 2023

-To date, Pearson has only reported that assessments of some PTE Academic Online test takers have shown that there were violations during the test, but has not explained why the test was compromised.
-This has led to many UK universities no longer recognizing PTE Academic Online and revoking the admission status of candidates who submitted this type of certificate.
+To date, Pearson has only informed that the assessments of some PTE Academic Online test takers have shown violations during the test, but has not explained the reason why the test was compromised.
+This has led to many UK universities no longer recognizing PTE Academic Online as well as revoking the admission status of candidates who submitted this type of certificate.

-According to Mr. Basim Baig, the education sector is attracting more and more cases of organized cheating.
-The reason is that if the subjects help candidates cheat on international English exams, they may not be violating the law of that country but only the terms and services of a specific multinational company.
+According to Mr. Basim Baig, the education sector is attracting more and more cases of organized exam cheating.
+The reason is that if the subjects help candidates cheat in international English exams, they may not violate the law of that country but only violate the terms and services of a specific multinational company.

 Source link